begin()

 std::string catchup

-is a much older type than std::vector
+std::string is a much older type than std::vector.
+From that older history

-that return positions, with a special value
+it has member methods like find that return positions, with a special value

-for “not found”.
+npos for “not found”.

-When large parts of STL such as vector
+When large parts of STL such as vector where added to the standard library,

-just like the vector
+just like the vector.

 array and standalone functions